AndreasFaust/react-raster/README.md

 [![NPM](https://img.shields.io/npm/v/react-raster.svg)](https://www.npmjs.com/package/react-raster) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 **React Raster** is an advanced grid-system based on **Styled Components**.
 It is highly customizable while being very easy to use.
-It has no further dependencies and does not force you into a Ui-Framework, you don't want to use.
+It has no further dependencies and does only one thing: making layouting easy.
+Regardless, if your grid is simple or complex: React Raster will save you a lot of time.

-React Raster uses React Hooks and Context API.
+React Raster is built with Hooks and Context API.

 **React Raster provides:**